|Sun beginning to set over Pontoon Dock with Canary Wharf in the distance.|

 Since July of this year I have been experiencing something of a renaissance in relation to my opinion of London.
 A couple of well-timed documentaries focussing on elements of London's social and architectural history have really caught my attention and have already inspired me to go off in search of some of the hidden gems I knew little about before.
 My recent move to Walthamstow in east London is likely to encourage this trend.

-On Saturday 21st July 2012, me and Jeannie headed out east to a place called Pontoon Dock for the BT River of Music Africa Stage.
+On Saturday 21st July 2012, I headed out east to a place called Pontoon Dock for the BT River of Music Africa Stage.
 The weather was great with sun beating down from the direction of the City.
 The music was of course fantastic and featured Angelique Kidjo, Hugh Masakela and Baaba Maal.